vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 be modified and set to neutral defaults (i.e., 0)

 Then `validator_performance = max(0.05, min((p'/expected, 1))`
+Goal 2: Detect unforwarded Ethereum events and lack or read access and punish the validator that does not forward them
+Detection: Events forwarded by some validators are not forwarded by others.

+#### Ethereum Heartbeat
+For the Ethereum Heartbeat, we use the network parameter `ethereum_heartbeat_period`.
+This parameter should be either 0 or a value bigger than the number of validators; the recommended initial value is 128, which would create a hearbeat per validator about every 20 minutes (i.e., about 120 heartbeats per validator per epoch).
+Legal values are all integers larger or equal to 0.

+For every Ethereum block, if the hash of this block mod `ethereum_heartbeat_period` equals the identity of the a validator (taken mod ethereum_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
+This event is confirmed by other validators just like any other Ethereum event, but then ignored.
+If that block also contains a valid Vega event that requires an action, this is forwarded independently by the normal event forwarding mechanisms.
+The heartbeat also does contain the Ethereum hash of the corresponding block.
+If the parameter is set to 0, the heartbeats are effectively turned off.

+If a validator forwards a heartbeat, all other validators have to validate its correctness by checking if the hashes work out.

+#### Ethereum Read Access Heartbeat
+For every Ethereum block, if the hash of [The balance of the key that initiated the first transaction on the block / the random value of that block] mod `ethereum_read_heartbeat_period` equals the identity of the a validator (taken mod ethereum_read_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
+This event is confirmed by other validators just like any other Ethereum event, but otherwise ignored.
+If that block also contains a valid Vega event that requires an action, this is forwarded independently by the normal event forwarding mechanisms.

+#### Performance Measurements
+At the end of each epoch, it is counted how many Ethereum events have been forwarded by each validator; this is (number_of_ethereum_blocks_per_epoch)/`ethereum_heartbeat_period`)+number_of_ethereum_events_per_validator

+Let `expected_f` be the maximum number of Ethereum events forwarded by any Validator given above conditions (i.e. the best validator defines the expectation), and `f` be the number of blocks a given validator has forwarded.
+If `expected_f` equals zero, then all scores are set to 1.
+Let `low_volume_correction` be `abs(3-expected_f)`.

+[Comment: expected_f is not calculated using statistics, as that would mean that an issue with the Ethereum chain would cause punishment for the validators.
+A more precise estiimate (all validators coiunting what all others should forward) is also possilbe, but unnecessarily complex).

+Else, validator_ethereum_performance = `(min((f+low_volume_correction)/(expected_f)*1.1, 1)))`,

+The exact same calculation is used to compute validator_ethereum_read_performance.

+Explanation: low_volume_correction handle the case that the number of events is very low, and a validator might just by bad luck never get anything to forward (which also would only happen if the heartbeat is deactivated).
+Thus, if a validator is expected to forward 2 or less events, it is not penalised if it didn't forward any.
+The multiplication with 1.1 is adding preventing a validator to get penalised if they got slightly less than others (which always can happen due to the random distribution).
+Thus, a validator that forwards 95% of the events that others do is not penalised.
+We could get more precision here (differentiating between the heartbeat and the expected real events etc), but that'd be overthinking.
+In the end, we make sure no score is bigger than 1 (which might happen due to the multiplicative bonus).

+### Total Performance
+As we have several performance measurements, they need to be combined to a total score.
+To this end, we have a system variable `performance_weights`, which has n+1 parameters (weight_0,.. weight_n) for n measurements (currently 2, the tendermint-performance and the ethereum-performance.
+Weights are normalised, so the sum of all weights needs to be 1.
+Also, all individual performance measurements are normalised to be between 0 and 1.

+The total performance then is `weight_0*(validator_ethereum_performance*validator_tendermint_performance)+weight_1*(validator_tendermint_performance)+weight_2*(validator_ethereum_performance)+weight_3*validator_ethereum_read_performance`

+The initial values for the weights are {0,1,0,0}.

 ### Ersatz and pending validators